 Elbow is in an extended and supinated position:

-Often examined with the elbow in 90 degrees flexion:
+Often examined with the elbow in 90° flexion:

-- Evaluate the radiocapitellar joint.
-Check with pronation and supination.
-Evaluate the annular ligament (fluid in the annular recess is abnormal).
+- evaluate the annular ligament (fluid in the annular recess is abnormal).

 Often examined with the forearm in external rotation with the elbow extended or slightly flexed: